thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Using the feature without a TabularDataReader

-The feature can be used outside the package usage via the `Denormalizer` class.
+The feature can be used outside the package default usage via the `Denormalizer` class.

 The class exposes four (4) methods to ease `array` to `object` conversion:

 - `Denormalizer::denormalizeAll` and `Denormalizer::assignAll` to convert a collection of records into a collection of instances of a specified class.
 - `Denormalizer::denormalize` and `Denormalizer::assign` to convert a single record into a new instance of the specified class.

-Since we are not leveraging the `TabularDataReader` we must explicitly tell the class how to link array keys and class properties.
-Once instantiated you can reuse the instance to independently convert a single record or a collection of `array`.
+Since we are not leveraging the `TabularDataReader` feature we must explicitly tell the class how to link array keys to class properties and/or methods.
+Once instantiated you can reuse the instance to independently convert a single or a collection of similar `array`.

 ```php
 use League\Csv\Serializer\Denormalizer;